rsling/seacow/README.md

 ### Nonprocessor(Processor)

 A Processor which does nothing.
 All four functions simply call `pass`.
-Use this to read Query.hitcount after executing a query if you just need query result counts.
+Use this to read Query.count after executing a query if you just need query result counts.
 See Query() documentation about the implications.